Before you start

 To get started, you can:

-Then, you will make legal code executable by writing it in the OpenFisca DSL, which is a subset of the Python programming language with dedicated functions and tools specifically targeted at modelling rules:
+Then, you can make legal code executable by writing it in the OpenFisca DSL, which is a subset of the Python programming language with dedicated functions and tools specifically targeted at modelling rules:

 2 - Identify the input data you need